Winston Churchill High School (Maryland)

-Winston Churchill High School, often referred to as WCHS, Churchill High School, CHS or Churchill, is a high school in Potomac, Maryland, United States, an unincorporated section of Montgomery County.
+Winston Churchill High School, often referred to as WCHS, Churchill High School, CHS or Churchill, is a public high school in Potomac, Maryland, United States, an unincorporated section of Montgomery County.
+It is the only public high school in Potomac.

 The school is named after Winston Churchill, a British statesman and politician who was Prime Minister of the United Kingdom during World War II.
 Founded in 1964 as Potomac High School, the school's name was changed to "Winston Churchill High School" a year later.

-Churchill is part of the Montgomery County Public Schools system.
-The majority of the students come from Herbert Hoover Middle School (75%) and Cabin John Middle School (25%).